Meet Our Caring Team in Toronto

 Shawna L.

-Shawna Lennon, Hospice Care Coordinator
+Shawna Lennon, Hospice Care Team Lead

 Shawna Lennon joined MMVHS in August of 2021.
 She worked at an animal hospital for nearly 20 years and has had various roles, both administrative and hands-on.
 Shawna has lived with her own menagerie over the years which included dogs, cats, birds, guinea pigs, fish and one lovely bearded dragon, but now has one amazingly hairless dog, Pablo, and one giant Abyssinian cross feline, Dougal.